Our inpatient rotations include the following:

 The Medical ICU rotation is consistently one of the most highly rated rotations among residents.
 On this rotation residents learn how to manage critically ill patients including ventilator management and procedural skills.

-WakeMed Health and Hospitals in Raleigh, North Carolina, is a 919 bed, private, not-for-profit health system serving the population of Raleigh and surrounding communities.
-WakeMed exposes the residents to a complex community hospital system with stand-alone ERs, a medical staff of employed and private physicians, and a strong history and tie to the neighboring community.
-Medicine residents typically spend a month each year at WakeMed and rotate though one of four general medicine teaching teams.
-As the region’s safety net hospital, WakeMed serves a large portion of the uninsured and underserved, which comprise a significant portion of a heterogeneous patient population on the house staff teams.
-Residents will also have exposure to a significant number of neurology cases at WakeMed.
-The medicine teams are composed of one resident and one intern and staffed with WakeMed hospitalist attendings.
+Opened in 1961 as the Memorial Hospital of Wake County, WakeMed Health and Hospitals in Raleigh, North Carolina, is a 941-bed, private, not-for-profit health system serving the population of Raleigh and surrounding communities.
+WakeMed exposes our residents to a complex tertiary community hospital system with stand-alone EDs, a medical staff of employed and private physicians, and a strong history and tie to the neighboring community.
+With just over 53,000 discharges in 2018, WakeMed also challenges resident to deliver efficient and effective medical care.
+Medicine residents typically spend 4-8 week each year at WakeMed and rotate though one of four general medicine teaching teams.
+As the region’s safety net hospital, WakeMed serves a large portion of the uninsured and underserved, which comprise a significant portion of a heterogeneous patient population on the housestaff teams.
+Residents also have exposure to a significant number of neurology cases, new diagnosis of malignancy, and alcohol-related disease including complicated withdrawal at WakeMed.
+Three of the medicine teams are composed of one resident and one intern and staffed with WakeMed hospitalist attendings.
+The fourth team, the Resident-Attending Service, is composed of a single resident and is designed to provide PGY2 and PGY3 residents an opportunity to practice with significant autonomy and a minimal supervisory role.
+WakeMed nights are staffed by a resident and intern.

 There are electives available to second and third year residents at WakeMed and the surrounding community.
 These include a hospitalist rotation, ambulatory medicine rotations, and an ICU elective.